I own minerals in Leflore County, Oklahoma Sec. 23-1-26. Anyone know of anything

 Mineral Joe said:

-There was a fair amount of gas activity way back when nat gas prices were over $8 per mcf but now nothing to speak of.
-The horizontal gas wells were not very good and haven't seen any H wells drilled in several years just a hand full of bad straight hole.
+There was a fair amount of gas activity way back when natural gas prices were over $8 per mcf but now nothing to speak of.
+The horizontal gas wells were not very good and haven’t seen any horizontal wells drilled in several years, just a handful of bad straight holes.